flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 group::r-x
 ```

 Next we have the mask Block.
 Masks are a bit triyk to understand and we will cover the later in detail.
-For now jus know that Masks are used to limit access right
+For now jus know that Masks are used to limit access right and the comments satting `#effective:r-x` are connected to the mask.

 ```plain
 mask::r-x